openshift-labs/cloud-native-katacoda/scenarios/manage-config/04-secrets.md

 containers a environment variables or files on the filesystem using a temporary file-storage facility (tmpfs).

-You won't create any secrets in this lab however you have already created 2 secrets when you created the PostgreSQL databases for Inventory and Catalog services.
+You won't create any secrets in this scenario however you have already created 2 secrets when you created the PostgreSQL databases for Inventory and Catalog services.
 The PostgreSQL template by default stores the database credentials in a secret in the project it's being created: